 a.
 Meetings of the Governing Committee.
 Regular meetings of the Governing Committee shall be held at least four times per year at a regular time and place to be determined by the Governing Committee by resolution.
 No later than the last regular meeting of the calendar year, the Governing Committee shall adopt a resolution specifying the date, time and place of regular meetings for the upcoming calendar year.
-A copy of the resolution shall be distributed in the same manner as notice of special meetings is provided pursuant to Section 3 of this Article X. At any regular meeting of the Governing Committee may exercise all of its powers.
+A copy of the resolution shall be distributed in the same manner as notice of special meetings is provided pursuant to Section 3 of this Article X. At any regular meeting of the Governing Committee, any business may be transacted and the Governing Committee may exercise all of its powers.
 Special meetings of the Governing Committee may be held from time to time in accordance with chapter 42.30 RCW (the "Open Public Meetings Act").

 b.
 Meetings of the Implementation Board.
 Regular meetings of the Implementation Board shall be held at least six times per year at a regular time and place to be determined by the Implementation Board by resolution.
 No later than the last regular meeting of the calendar year, the Implementation Board shall adopt a resolution specifying the date, time and place of regular meetings for the upcoming calendar year.
-A copy of the resolution shall be distributed in the same manner as notice of special meetings is provided pursuant to Section 3 of this Article X. At any regular meeting of the Implementation Board, any business may be transacted and the Implementation Board may be held from time to time in accordance with chapter 42.30 RCW (the "Open Public Meetings Act").
+A copy of the resolution shall be distributed in the same manner as notice of special meetings is provided pursuant to Section 3 of this Article X. At any regular meeting of the Implementation Board, any business may be transacted and the Implementation Board may exercise all of its powers.
+Special meetings of the Implementation Board may be held from time to time in accordance with chapter 42.30 RCW (the "Open Public Meetings Act").